Subhra-Senpati/carrer-website/README.md

-# carrer-website
+# career-website
-A carrer website made with Python,Flask,Databases,Frontend
+A career website made with Python,Flask,Databases,Frontend